kyma-project/kyma/docs/kyma/docs/04-04-gke-installation.md

     kubectl -n kyma-installer logs -l 'name=kyma-installer'
     ```

-## (Optional) Add the xip.io self-signed certificate to your OS trusted certificates
+## Add the xip.io self-signed certificate to your OS trusted certificates (optional)

 >**NOTE:** Skip this section if you use your own domain.